sungnga/react-ecommerce/react-frontend/README.md

   - Write a showRemoveButton method that renders the 'Remove Product' button if showRemoveProductButton is true
     - This method takes showRemoveProductButton as argument
     - Check to see if showRemoveProductButton is true.
 If it is, render a 'Remove Product' button
-    - On onClick event, inside a callback function, exectute the removeItem() method and pass in the product._id
+    - On onClick event, inside a callback function, execute the removeItem() method and pass in the product._id
     - This will remove the item in localStorage when the remove button is clicked
     ```javascript
     const showRemoveButton = (showRemoveProductButton) => {